| | Vol. 24 No. 3

 enrollment and this trend is the same for two-year colleges across

+the country.
 Central Oregon Community C. was forced to cut off admission

 in early September because of record enrollment numbers, according